3.1.11 Advance payment of FTB Part A

 In the example above, if the maximum advance based on Martin's rate of FTB Part A was $250, the advance would not be granted as $250 ÷ 182 × 100 = $137.36, which is less than the minimum amount.

 Act reference: FA(Admin)Act section 35C Amount of FTB advance

 Reduction in advance amount due to repayment of a previous advance

-Note: For the purposes of calculating an individual's maximum advance amount as above, outstanding advances with balances of less than 5 cents are disregarded.
-Disregarding an advance with a remaining balance of less than 5 cents allows the original amount of the outstanding advance to become available again, despite the remaining balance not being recovered until the individual's next FTB instalment payment.
+Note: For the purposes of calculating an individual's maximum advance amount as above, outstanding advances with balances of less than 5c are disregarded.
+Disregarding an advance with a remaining balance of less than 5c allows the original amount of the outstanding advance to become available again, despite the remaining balance not being recovered until the individual's next FTB instalment payment.